Need to know

 Shonky smartphones

-With its poor camera, sound quality and screen display, as well as all-round subpar performance, the G04 came last in our latest smartphone test.
+With its poor camera, sound quality and screen display, as well as an all-round subpar performance, the G04 came last in our latest smartphone test.

 A stick vacuum that sucks in a bad way